MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 14: 20.10.19
+* More webpack.
+I installed Babel, Source Maps and Dev server.
+It is just so much, and so complicated.
+But I see the value of it.
+But I will never be able to reproduce all this without following a guide, so I just work through it to get back to the React part.
+* Finished the Webpack section in the Udemy React course (28%).

 ## Day 13: 19.10.19
 * Finished learning about Webpack.
 I find it breaks up the React learning a bit, but I'll continue on (26%).
 * Learned that Webpack is about exporting and importing files and values.
 It seems a bit complicated.